ffhighwind/DapperExtraCRUD/README.md

 	// Access query delegates
 	SqlQueries<User> queries = ExtraCrud.Queries<User>();

 	// Clear metadata to allow garbage collection.
-This will increase memory usage if keep a reference
+This will increase memory usage if you keep a reference
 	// to purged metadata.
 I recommend only doing this if are having problems with OutOfMemoryExceptions.
 	ExtraCrud.Purge<User>();
 	ExtraCrud.Purge();